Abhisek-GenEvo/Duckweeds_single-nucleus_analysis/README.md

-This repository contains the scripts used for single-nucleus RNA-Seq and single-nucleus ATAC-Seq (multiome) data analysis of Wolffia sp. and single-nucleus RNA-Seq data analysis of Lemna sp.
-(Manuscript in preparation)
+This repository contains the scripts used for single-nucleus RNA-Seq and single-nucleus ATAC-Seq (multiome) data analysis of Wolffia microscopica and single-nucleus RNA-Seq data analysis of Lemna aequinoctialis (Manuscript in preparation)